solvaholic/gh-issue-miner/SPECIFICATION.md

 - Otherwise: Graph all issues matching filters

 **Relationships to Track**:
-- Issue-to-issue references (via `#123` mentions in body/comments)
+- Issue-to-issue references (detected from issue URLs or textual references such as `#123` or `owner/repo#123` in bodies/comments)
-- Cross-repository references (via `owner/repo#123` mentions)
+- Cross-repository references (explicit `owner/repo#123` or full issue URLs that point to other repositories)
-- "Closes/Fixes" relationships
+- "Closes/Fixes" relationships (explicit close keywords or timeline events where one issue closes another)
-- Timeline references (via GitHub's timeline API)
+- Timeline-originated references (events and timeline items obtained from the GitHub timeline API)
+- User-to-issue interactions:
+  - Comments (user commented on an issue or PR)
+  - Reviews (user added a review to a pull request)
+  - Label modifications (user added or removed labels)
+  - State changes (user opened, merged, closed, or reopened an issue or PR)
+  - Project board events (user added or removed an issue from a project/column)
+  - Other timeline actions (milestone changes, lock/unlock, transfers)
+- Record actor, timestamp, and context/source (timeline event vs parsed body/comment) for each relationship
+- Represent edges with metadata: action type, actor (username), timestamp, and source (timeline, webhook, or parsed text)

 **Output Format**:
 - Text-based graph (ASCII art) to stdout by default